KDCinfo/snippets/kd_recall.md

 @11:40 PM

+- Added in two color themes from Panache ('paprika' and 'yellowish').
 - Refactored the code based on my new understandings and got it working.
 Some icons change, and the button font size changes.
 Lots of work ahead in tweaking it all.

 @1:45 AM